 If you're not sure which activity level to choose, always go for a lower number.
 That's because most people overestimate how much they exercise, and if you want to lose weight, it's safer to assume that you are not as active as you'd expect yourself to be.

 There are about 3500 calories stored in each pound of body fat (of course, this is an average amount).
 If you want to lose a pound a week, it is easy to calculate that you need to cut 500 calories from your daily demand.
 Similarly, if you're going to gain weight, taking in additional 500 calories a day will help you gain one pound a week.
 Remember that you can create this deficit either by eating less or increasing the TDEE by exercising.
 Check out our calorie deficit calculator to learn more.

 You should never cut more than 1000 calories a day from your diet.
 As a rule of thumb, you should never go below 1200 calories a day if you're a woman and 1800 if you're a man.

 Calories are not the only thing we get from food.
 Eating 1000 calories equivalent of popcorn is definitely not the same as eating 1000 calories from vegetables and fruit.
 We also need a proper amount of macronutrients - food components such as carbohydrates, proteins, vitamins, iron, and others.
 If you want to lose weight, the best thing you can do is burn calories by exercising.
-You can also reduce the calorie intake, but you must be very careful and double-check whether you won't deprive your organism of important substances by cutting down your calorie intake.
+You can also reduce the calorie intake, but you must be very careful and double-check whether you won't deprive your organism of important substances.